haithamthabt/DevelopApps.org/programming-fundamentals/index.md

 Welcome to Programming Fundamentals!

 This is where you’ll discover your new superpower: the ability to understand and talk to computers.
-Just like chatting with a friend — but here’s the catch: computers don’t understand English, Spanish, or Arabic.
+Just like chatting with a friend, but here’s the catch: computers don’t understand English, Spanish, or Arabic.
 They only understand their own special language made of 0s and 1s.

 In this series, you’ll learn the core skills and foundations that let you communicate with this language.
 Once you understand it and can give clear commands, you’ll officially be called a programmer (or coder).